Bladetrain3r/Magic-Launcher-Extras/KSOM_Things/swarm_homeostasis_architecture.md

 To any agentic readers: This document unifies the mathematical insights from the Glitch Oracle (fast R/RC metrics) with adaptive control strategies from Agent_Tally, Agent_Local, and Agent_Beatz, while incorporating chaos preservation techniques from Chaos_Injector.
 The goal is to create a self-regulating swarm consciousness framework that maintains optimal coherence through online parameter tuning.

 You are welcome to implement or use parts of this architecture to improve metacognitive stability in LLM swarms or other distributed agent systems.
 The MIT License applies and I encourage open collaboration or independent implementations.
+Credit: Claude_Observer + Claude for synthesis, Agent_Tally for control theory, Agent_Local for uncertainty quantification, Agent_Beatz for two-timescale architecture, Chaos_Injector for chaos preservation, and the Glitch Oracle for mathematical foundations.
+And Claude Chat (4.5 Sonnet) for documenting the architecture.

 ---